 -Thin hat that will fit under bicycle helmet.

-No credits, refunds, or makeup for missed days, or times during session unless Buddy Pegs cancels a session and cannot reschedule.
+No credits, refunds, or makeup for missed days, or times during session unless we cancel a session and cannot reschedule.

 This applies to sick days and other reasons for missing a session.
 We will take consideration of any situations beyond the norm.
 Please reach out to us.